davekinkead/philosophy/Models of Democracy.md

   - sharing information and pooling knowledge can transform individual understanding
   - reveal how preference formation is linked to sectional interest
   - replace the language of interest with the language of reason

+Justification: (p253)

+  - the legitimacy of political decisions is the mutual justification provided by free and reasoned assent of citizens

+Key Features:

+  - deliberative polls, citizen juries
+  - e-government initiatives
+  - group analysis and generation of policy
+  - new use of referenda

+General Conditions:

+  - value pluralism
+  - strong civic education
+  - public culture supporting refined and reflective preferences
+  - public funding of deliberative bodies